ZAR

 Unique Safari Activities

-Beyond traditional game drives, Botswana offers a range of unique activities such as mokoro (dugout canoe) safaris, boating safaris, walking safaris, and helicopter tours.
+Beyond traditional game drives, a Botswana safari offers a range of unique activities such as mokoro (dugout canoe) safaris, boating safaris, walking safaris, and helicopter tours.
 These experiences provide different perspectives and unforgettable memories.

 Rich Cultural Experiences